 top of page

-Credential stuffing is the name given to the type of cyberattack in which stolen account credentials - lists of usernames or email addresses and the corresponding passwords - are used to gain unauthorised access to user accounts through large-scale automated login requests.
+Credential stuffing is the name given to the type of cyber attack in which stolen account credentials - lists of usernames or email addresses and the corresponding passwords - are used to gain unauthorised access to user accounts through large-scale automated login requests.

 Individuals and companies that become the victim of credentials stuffing attacks can suffer financial and reputational damage, and the issues caused can take a long time to resolve.
 Companies also risk losing the confidence of customer and investors.